Handshake Collection

 - The Wi-Fi Pineapple Pager must be on the correct channel at this moment.
 During normal recon mode the Pager rapidly changes channels to build a view of the Wi-Fi environment.

 - Critical portions of the handshake must be captured.
-A handshake consists of 4 specific packets; to successfully attack a handshake specific packets are required.
+A handshake consists of 4 specific packets; to successfully attack a handshake specific packets from each side of the conversation are required.

 Handshake capture can sometimes be difficult for all these reasons, and the fact that handshakes are transmitted as data packets.
 While beacon packets (network advertisements) are management packets which are typically sent at lower transmission speeds, data packets are subject to automatic speed scaling.